Training Programme Director for Clinical Genetics: Dr Charles Shaw-Smith (Based at Royal Devon and Exeter Hospital, Exeter)

 Health Education South West (Peninsula) supervises all postgraduate medical specialist training in the Devon and Cornwall region for Clinical Genetics.

 Trainees gain experience in all areas of clinical genetics but have the opportunity to develop their special interest, which may involve undertaking a research project if appropriate.
-Individual rotations, attached to specific consultants, last from 6 to 12 months, according to training needs.
+Individual rotations, attached to specific consultants, last from 6 to 12 months, according to training needs, and training blocks outside the peninsula, if desired.
 There are opportunities to teach at both undergraduate and postgraduate level, and some audit must be undertaken.
 Trainees normally spend a block of time (3-4 weeks) in a genetics laboratory (including the Bristol laboratory) during their training.

-Dr Emma Kivuva Prenatal genetics, disorders of sexual differentiation, local lead for DDD (Deciphering Developmental Disorders) study (Cambridge)and undergraduate teaching
+Dr Emma Kivuva Prenatal genetics, disorders of sexual differentiation

 Dr Claire Turner Cardiac genetics, imprinting disorders, and undergraduate teaching